josephoyomikavala/terraform-self-service/groups/README.md

 To get started, go ahead and clone this repository and checkout a new branch

-Open [terraform.auto.tfvars](terraform.auto.tfvars) and look for your group's list of users.
+Open [terraform.auto.tfvars](terraform.auto.tfvars) and look for your group's list of members and add your kevala iam user, typically in the format `firstName.lastName`.
 Don't know what group to look for?
 Talk to your manager, or ping the Infra team!

 Add yourself to multiple lists if you need access to multiple groups!